LynchLab/MAPGD/src/mapgd_0.4/data_types/README.md

-The data class allows for reading and writing of data.
+These are data classes that can read and write from files.
+The general philosophy of mapgd is that a command should transform one of these classes into another.
+Every data class descends from Data.
 See data.h.